viet34tqc/nt-todo-list/README.md

   - The input field mustn't be empty or contains empty characters
   - The input value must be email.
   - The submit button is disabled if the validation failed
-  - The submit button text changes to Adding when the form is submitting
+  - The submit button text changes to 'Adding' when the form is submitting
+  - When the form is submitted successfully
-  - The input field is clear when the form is submitted successfully
+    - The input field is clear
-- Add todo when form submitted
+    - The submit function is called
 - TodoList
+  - Loading text appears and waits to be removed
-  - Render list of todo from API
+  - Render list of todo
 - TodoItem
   - Delete todo
   - Toggle todo status